alexgeorge13/WRc-Dataset-Classification/README.md

 The models were obtained using the methods described in:

-> A. George, W. Shepherd, S. Tait, L. Mihaylova and S. Anderson, “A Deep Learning Benchmark Analysis of the Publicly Available WRc Dataset for Sewer Defect Classification” in *21st Computing & Control for the Water Industry Conference (CCWI)*, Sep.
+> A. George, W. Shepherd, S. Tait, L. Mihaylova, and S. Anderson, “A Deep Learning Benchmark Analysis of the Publicly Available WRc Dataset for Sewer Defect Classification” in *21st Computing & Control for the Water Industry Conference (CCWI)*, Sep.
 2025, Sheffield, UK

 We would appreciate it if you would cite this paper if you use this repository in your research.